dlt-hub/verified-sources/CONTRIBUTING.md

       `sources` folder!) and see if there are any errors and wether the expected data ends up in your destination.
-   3. Adjust your tests to test for the new features you have added or changes you have made in `./tests/chess/test_chess_source.py` and run the tests again duckdb locally with this command:
+   3. Adjust your tests to test for the new features you have added or changes you have made in `./tests/chess/test_chess_source.py` and run the tests against duckdb locally with this command:
       `pytest tests/chess`.
    4. Run the linter and formatter to check for any problems: `make lint-code`.
 3. Proceed to the pull request section to create a pull request to the main repo.